superlouddotfm/superloud/apps/smartcontracts-solidity/README.md

 ### How to...

 - `pnpm compile` - Compile smart contracts.
 The ABI will be available in `./build/contracts`
-- `pnpm deploy` - Deploy the smart contract to Polygon mumbai.
+- `pnpm truffle migrate --reset --network matic` - Deploy the smart contract to Polygon mumbai.

-You can edit the scripts in `package.json` as well as the deployment configuration in `truffle-config.js`.
+- `pnpm truffle run verify <CONTRACT NAMES> --network matic` - Verify contracts on Sourcify You can edit the scripts in `package.json` as well as the deployment configuration in `truffle-config.js`.

 ## Tooling